 Remember, when it comes to these types of accounts, you should consult both a tax advisor or accountant and a financial planner.
 These accounts come with serious tax implications if not set up correctly (and huge benefits if set up correctly), and they may also require different types of paperwork.

 You can open any of these accounts at a discount brokerage, including my favorite discount brokerages.
-Plus, both Scottrade and TD Ameritrade will offer you assistance in setting up your accounts for free.
+Plus, TD Ameritrade will offer you assistance in setting up your accounts for free.

 Which do you think is the best self-employed retirement plan?
 Do you have experience with any of these?